 What can you expect in Canada in February?

-Road trips are still a good idea in February but don’t ditch winter tires yet.
-Depending on your route – cities, towns, or parks – you will need to prepare for winter drives, and always look at the forecast for weather conditions for the day before embarking on a road trip.
+Road trips are still a good idea in February, but don’t ditch winter tires yet.
+Depending on your route – cities, towns, or parks – you will need to prepare for winter drives and always look at the forecast for weather conditions for the day before embarking on a road trip.

 Here are some of the Canadian festivals to take note of in February,

 - Winterlude (Ottawa): Canada’s capital celebrates the Winterlude festival every winter.
-It draws over half a million people, and visitors get to enjoy the largest snow playground at the world’s largest ice rink along the Rideau Canal.
+It draws over half a million people, and visitors enjoy the largest snow playground at the world’s largest ice rink along the Rideau Canal.

 - Carnaval de Quebec (Quebec City): Quebec’s Winter Carnival is the oldest winter festival in the world.
 You can go dog sledding, canoeing, and sleigh racing in this mega event in Quebec City.
 This festival dates back to 1894.

-Other than winter festivals, Canada’s major destinations celebrate Valentine’s Day (and Family Day) with great fervor.
+Besides winter festivals, Canada’s major destinations celebrate Valentine’s Day (and Family Day) with great fervor.
 You can find romantic hotel getaways, restaurants, and spa packages to impress your special one!